DG structures on odd categorified quantum sl(2)

 \section{Derivations on the odd 2-category}

-In this section we give a classification of derivations on the odd 2-category $\oUqp$ assuming the weak nondegeneracy conjecture from Section~\ref{sec:nondegen}.
+In this section we give a classification of derivations on the odd 2-category $\oUcat$ assuming the weak nondegeneracy conjecture from Section~\ref{sec:nondegen}.
 Assuming these spanning sets form a basis we are able to reduce degrees of freedom by comparing coefficients of basis elements.
-Even without the weak nondegeneracy conjecture, we arrive at well defined derivations that suit our purposes for categorification.
+We note that even without the weak nondegeneracy conjecture, we arrive at well defined derivations that suit our purposes for our main categorification result.

 Here we look for derivations that are compatible with a natural dg-structure on odd (skew) polynomials which was shown by Ellis and Qi to extend to the odd nilHecke algebra.
 To that end, we restrict our attention to differentials of bidgree $(2, \bar{1})$.
 Recall that a derivation on a 2-category is just a derivation on the space of 2-morphisms which satisfies the Leibniz rule for both horizontal and vertical composition of 2-morphisms.